 As part of Pop-Kultur Festival, Musicboard Berlin grants one Berlin-based and one Israeli pop musician a two-way tandem residency.
 The residency takes place in Berlin and Tel Aviv.
 The idea of the residency is to promote unique exchange and collaboration between musicians from Israel and musicians from Berlin.
 Besides the opportunity for an artistic collaboration, both residents will become co-hosts in their own city, giving guests from the other city direct access to the creative scenes and artistic networks on site.
 The tandem residency is intended for artists of all pop music genres.
 With the term »pop music« Musicboard refers to all genres of popular music as well as cross-genre or experimental pop music that cannot be clearly assigned to the categories of jazz or classical and new music.
 Please note: Only Berlin-based musicians can apply via the Musicboard, the Israeli artists are selected via the project partners.
-Both artists will be consulted in the selection of the respective tandem partner.
-The tandem residency will be confirmed only after both tandem partners have agreed to the collaboration.

 Eligible to apply are: